• Skip to primary navigation

 Meat: I am using Chicken as my protein meat.
 I prefer drumstick and thigh part since they are tender and juicy.

-Rice: I am using just the ordinary rice for my recipe.
+Rice: I am using just the ordinary medium-grain rice.
+One example you can use is an Egyptian rice in this recipe.
+The rice is mixed with the spices and then I set it aside in preparation for assembling the maqluba.
 Do not use any short grain or sticky rice as this will ruin the texture of the maqluba.

 Other Ingredients: You need cooking oil when frying the vegetables & chicken, and salt & black pepper for taste.